phaserjs/phaser/README.md

 * Loader.isLoading is set to false if the filelist size is zero.
 * Sound.externalNode has had the `input` property dropped from it, bringing it back in line with the AudioNode spec (thanks @villetou, #840)
 * The StateManager has a preRenderCallback option, which checks for a preRender function existing on the State, but it was never called.
 Have decided to add this in, so the core Game loop now calls state.preRender right before the renderer runs (thanks @AnderbergE #869)
+* Game.onBlur and Game.onFocus events are now dispatched regardless if Stage.disableVisibilityChange is true or false, so you can respond to these events without your game automatically pausing or resuming (#911)

 ### CocoonJS Specific Updates